CalumJEadie/video-processing-language-for-the-raspberry-pi/README.md

-video-processing-language-for-the-raspberry-pi
+Video Processing Language for the Raspberry Pi
 ==============================================

-Video Processing Language for the Raspberry Pi - Cambridge CS Final Year Project
+My final year project for my CS undergrad at Cambridge - exploiting the video processing power of the Raspberry Pi to create an educational visual video processing language.